-Deep brain stimulation (DBS).
-DBS surgery is an important option for people with significant motor complications.
+Deep brain stimulation (DBS) surgery is an important option for people with significant motor complications.
 Those who benefit the most from DBS are those who retain a good response to levodopa, but have considerable amounts of fluctuation between ON and OFF time.
 Successful DBS may improve symptom control throughout the day, increasing ON time.
 DBS requires implanting electrodes (thin metal rods) into the brain.
 The electrodes receive pulses of electricity through a very thin wire, which is connected to a pulse generator.
-The pulse generator is implanted under the skin near the collar bone, and the wire runs under the skin and across the scalp to the electrodes.
+The pulse generator is implanted under the skin near the collarbone, and the wire runs under the skin and across the scalp to the electrodes.

 This surgery carries a small chance of a serious complication such as bleeding or infection.
 Ask your doctor if this treatment might be right for you.

-Focused ultrasound has been approved for the treatment of PD tremor.
+Focused ultrasound has been approved for the treatment of bradykinesia, rigidity, tremor, and dyskinesias.
 During focused ultrasound treatment, beams of ultrasound waves are focused on a target inside the brain.
 This concentrated energy creates a small lesion in the brain tissue.
-Focused ultrasound for PD targets the thalamus, a deep brain structure, where it disrupts the abnormal brain pathway that causes tremors.
-Focused ultrasound to treat the slowness and stiffness of PD is being developed.
-Ask your doctor if this treatment or any ongoing experimental trials may be right for you.
+By destroying a very specific area of the PD brain, the normal circuitry in the brain disrupted in PD can be restored.

-As-needed Medication Dosing to Reduce OFF time:
+As-Needed Medication Dosing to Reduce OFF Time

-Despite the best medical management, OFF periods and motor complications tend to increase over time.
+Despite the best medical or surgical management, OFF periods and motor complications may increase over time.
 In addition to predictable OFF periods, patients may experience OFF periods that are not predictable.
-When this occurs despite attempts to smooth out medication delivery, your doctor may prescribe fast-acting medications to use as needed for symptoms of OFF.
+When this occurs despite attempts to smooth out medication delivery, your doctor may prescribe fast-acting medications to use as needed for symptoms of OFF time.
 These drugs are used in addition to your regular treatment to boost your dopamine levels.

-Fast-acting drugs for OFF (used as needed)
+Fast-Acting Drugs for OFF Time (Used as Needed)